We all know that the avocado is a creamy, delicious and versatile snack, but are avocados good for you?

-Folate, and high folate foods such as avocados can decrease the risk of, and help ease the symptoms associated with depression and anxiety.
-Folate helps prevent homocystein build up, which can impair the body’s ability to deliver essential nutrients to the brain.
+Folate, and high folate foods such as avocados, can decrease the risk of and help ease the symptoms associated with depression and anxiety.
+Folate helps prevent the homocystein build up which can impair the body’s ability to deliver essential nutrients to the brain.

-As avocados contain high levels of omega 3 fatty acids and help to control blood sugar, then it goes without saying that this gives them a double whammy of protective nutrients against depression and anxiety.
+Avocados contain high levels of omega 3 fatty acids and help to control blood sugar.
+This gives them a double whammy of protective nutrients against depression and anxiety.

-Avocado Nutritional Facts per 100 grams (or 1 medium avocado):-
+Avocado Nutritional Facts Per 100 Grams (or one medium avocado)